spell-music/csound-expression/tutorial/SynthTutorial.md

 To apply effect to the sound we have to modify our runner function.
 Right now all arguments control the sound that is produced with the single note.
-But we want to alter the total sound that goues out of the instrument.
+But we want to alter the total sound that goes out of the instrument.
 It includes the mixed sound from all notes that are played.
 Let's modify our definition for function `run`: